15-Ab/potd/README.md

-# 🎉 Happy Holi, GitHub Friends ! 🌈🎨

-## Wishing you a colorful and joyful Holi celebration ! 🥳 May your coding adventures be as vibrant and delightful as the festival itself.
-Thanks for stopping by my repo ! 💻🌟

-## Happy Holi from me to you ! 🎊🎉

 🚀 Enjoy exploring my solution and keep the coding spirit alive!
 Happy coding ! ✨

 ## Problem Of The Day Solutions